ProfPorkins/GameTech/doc/Multiplayer/Developer-Setup-cpp.md

 # C++ Developer Setup & Compiling Instructions

 This page describes how to setup the development environment you need to compile and run the C++ multiplayer examples.
 Instructions for both Windows and Linux are provided.
-Familiarity with C++ development on either Windows or Linux.
+Familiarity with C++ development on either Windows or Linux is expected.

 ## Windows